 Price: From $50

 The sky's the limit when it comes to buying top designer brands, but it doesn't need to be.
-Shopping designer names at outlet stores can save you 50% (or more).
-That's a good deal, even though many outlets sell lower-quality pieces made specifically for the outlet store.
-You're still getting designer style for a fraction of the price.
+Shopping designer names at outlet stores can save you upwards of 50%.
 Over the holidays, outlet sales tend to be plentiful, so you can probably save even more.

 You can check out sale and clearance items at your favorite high-end department stores, but you'll find the best selection and biggest discounts at outlets.
-Take a look at Barneys Warehouse, Saks Off 5th, Nordstrom Rack, and Neiman Marcus Last Call for designer brands on a budget.
+Take a look at stores like Saks Off 5th and Nordstrom Rack for designer brands on a budget.